chen-ye/dr-eds/README.md

 Then RD make a connection to the shifter which become slave and RD become master device.

-The process is still not fully decoded - work in progress.
+Next RD look for primary service `6e400001-b5a3-f393-e0a9-e50e24dcca9e` and TX characteristic `6e400002-b5a3-f393-e0a9-e50e24dcca9e`.

 When shifter button is pressed it sends only 3 bytes: `0x04 0x01 0x05`.
 Here `0x04` is a prefix, `0x01` or `0x02` seems to be the button, and `0x05` looks like simpe xor checksum.

 After that it seems that shifter is listening for reply from thr RD with a `serverReportGear` or `rearLifting` command, because after shift is done it sends `0x04 0x0a 0x0e` which seems like conirmation for changed gear (`0x0a`).
+This part of the process is still unknown.

+Simple demo shifting can be found in file `shifter_up_down_on_wakeup.ino` in `demo` folder.
+Demo will shift up and down every time RD is waked up.

 ## Pairing